Michael-Reefe/Loki.jl/README.md

 - An arbitrary number of power laws to potentially model an AGN continuum.
 - Emission lines from hydrogen recombination and ionized species, modeled using Gaussian, Lorentzian, Gauss-Hermite, or pseudo-Voigt profiles.

-The code uses the [MPFIT](https://pages.physics.wisc.edu/~craigm/idl/cmpfit.html) ([Markwardt 2009](https://ui.adsabs.harvard.edu/abs/2009ASPC..411..251M)) implementation of the Levenberg-Marquardt (LM) least-squares minimization routine, as well as the simulated annealing (SA) global minimization method as implemented by [Optim](https://github.com/JuliaNLSolvers/Optim.jl), and optionally may estimate uncertainties using bootstrapping.
+The code uses the [MPFIT](https://pages.physics.wisc.edu/~craigm/idl/cmpfit.html) ([Markwardt 2009](https://ui.adsabs.harvard.edu/abs/2009ASPC..411..251M)) implementation of the Levenberg-Marquardt (LM) least-squares minimization routine, as well as the differential evolution (DE) global minimization method as implemented by [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl/tree/master), and optionally may estimate uncertainties using bootstrapping.
 Depending on how the code is configured, the fitting procedure may be performed in multiple steps.
 By default, the configuration contains two steps:
 1. The emission lines are masked and the continuum + PAH features are fit with LM
-2. The continuum + PAH features are subtracted and the emission lines are fit to the residual spectrum with SA, followed by LM
+2. The continuum + PAH features are subtracted and the emission lines are fit to the residual spectrum with DE, followed by LM

-However, if one wishes, the code can be configured to fit the continuum and emission lines simultaneously in one step (using SA and/or LM), or it may be further broken down into 3 steps by splitting the continuum and PAH features up into 2 individual steps.
+However, if one wishes, the code can be configured to fit the continuum and emission lines simultaneously in one step (using DE and/or LM), or it may be further broken down into 3 steps by splitting the continuum and PAH features up into 2 individual steps.

 For a more detailed description of the PAHFIT decomposition and fitting methods, see [Smith et al. (2007)](https://ui.adsabs.harvard.edu/abs/2007ApJ...656..770S), and for a detailed overview of the changes and updates made by LOKI, see Reefe et al. (2023, in prep.).